“I would love to start a business but I do not know where to start.”

 5 Do’s of Starting a New Business

-Not all Tips work well for all kinds of startups.
+Not all tips work well for all kinds of startups.
 Some of these Do’s may work for you, some may not.
-Apply them as per your business.
+Here are 5 things to consider when starting a business.
+Apply them as per your judgment.

 Do 1: Do your research